thu-ml/SageAttention/README.md

   title={Sageattention2: Efficient attention with thorough outlier smoothing and per-thread int4 quantization}, author={Zhang, Jintao and Huang, Haofeng and Zhang, Pengle and Wei, Jia and Zhu, Jun and Chen, Jianfei}, booktitle={International Conference on Machine Learning (ICML)}, year={2025}
 }

+@article{zhang2025sageattention3,
+  title={SageAttention3: Microscaling FP4 Attention for Inference and An Exploration of 8-Bit Training}, author={Zhang, Jintao and Wei, Jia and Zhang, Pengle and Xu, Xiaoming and Huang, Haofeng and Wang, Haoxu and Jiang, Kai and Zhu, Jun and Chen, Jianfei}, journal={arXiv preprint arXiv:2505.11594}, year={2025}
+}
 ```